qinyanjuidavid/SaveONE-life/README.md

 > On this fragment we used;
 > #### Firestore database for storing messages
 > - With a collection name (Chats), time+date as the document path.
-> - Messages are saved as hashmap inside an array, which include (message, email, name, time and data).
+> - Messages are saved as a document, which include (message, email, name, time and data).
 > - To send a message you can either type or use Google Speech Recognizer.
+> - Also users can opt to share images and documents to the community forum.
+> - Images are store in firebase storage.
  ```
  ArrayList result = data.getStringArrayListExtra(RecognizerIntent.EXTRA_RESULTS);
  message.setText(result.get(0).toString().toLowerCase());